 The primary objective of the EU Regulation is to enhance public confidence in the financial statements of PIEs, and hence contribute to the orderly functioning of markets through greater integrity and efficiency of financial statements.

 The changes focus exclusively on PIEs and mainly cover:

-Both the Directive and the EU Regulation will become applicable on the 17 June 2016.
+Both the Directive and the EU Regulation came into effect 17 June 2016.

 A copy of the European Union (Statutory Audits) (Directive 2006/43/EC, as amended by Directive 2014/56/EU, and regulation (EU) No. 537/2014) Regulations 2016, SI no. 312 of 2016 is available here: S.I.
 No. 312 of 2016 (pdf), however, the provisions of SI no. 312 of 2016 are now included in the Companies (Statutory Audits) Act 2018 which was signed into law 25 July 2018 and commenced 21 September 2018 with the exception of section 9 and paragraphs (a), (h), (i) and (j) of section 3(1).